The Triangle Weekender

 Pre-Fourth of July Patriotic Celebration

-Celebrate the Fourth of July at this annual event, which focuses on the meaning and history of the country’s Independence Day, at the Cary Arts Center.
-The Cary Town Band honors our founding fathers and mothers with works by “Star Spangled Banner” composer John Philip Sousa, among others.
+Celebrate the Fourth of July at this annual event, which focuses on the meaning and history of the country’s Independence Day, at the Cary Arts Center with a moving performance from the Cary Town Band.

 Celebrate patriotism and civic pride with Durham Parks & Recreation and the Durham Bulls.
 Attend the baseball game at the Durham Bulls Athletic Park and enjoy a dynamic fireworks show following the game.

-Get to Southern Village’s Southern Community Park early with your blankets and chairs for a good spot at the Fourth of July fireworks hosted by Chapel Hill Community Arts & Culture.
+Get to Chapel Hill High School early with your blankets and chairs for a good spot at the Fourth of July drone show hosted by Chapel Hill Community Arts & Culture.
 Event parking opens at 7 p.m. with the fireworks display beginning around 9 p.m.

 Acme Tomato Fest and Tomato Day at the Farmers Market